-During 2019, PG&E, one of the Company's largest customers filed for bankruptcy under Chapter 11 of the U.S. Bankruptcy Code.
+During 2019, PG&E, one of the Company's largest customers, filed for bankruptcy under Chapter 11 of the U.S. Bankruptcy Code.
 The PG&E Bankruptcy had no effect on availability under the Company's revolving credit facility.
 However, the Company has non-recourse project-level debt related to each of its subsidiaries that sell their output to PG&E under long-term PPAs.
-The PG&E Bankruptcy filing is an event of default under the related financing agreements which caused uncertainty around the timing of when certain project-level cash distributions will be available to the Company.
-As of March 31, 2020, all project level cash balances for these subsidiaries were classified as restricted cash.
+The PG&E Bankruptcy filing was an event of default under the related financing agreements which caused uncertainty around the timing of when certain project-level cash distributions will be available to the Company.
+On July 1, 2020, PG&E emerged from bankruptcy and assumed the Company's contracts without modification.
+Subsequent to July 1, 2020, the Company collected all remaining receivables due from PG&E for pre-petition periods and as of July 31, 2020, \$50 million of cash in distribution reserve accounts at subsidiaries affected by the PG&E Bankruptcy was distributed to Clearway Energy Operating LLC.